How to Fish with Frozen Shrimp as Bait

 Cons

-• There is no live action on the end of your line so they will not attract fish that need to see the movement of their prey to attack it.
+• There is no live action on the end of your line, so dead shrimp will not attract fish that need to see the movement of their prey to attack it.

 • It will attract more bait thieves because a small fish can eat the shrimp off the hook without the fisherman even knowing it.